pyrddlgym-project/pyRDDLGym/docs/start2.rst

     from pyRDDLGym.core.grounder import RDDLGrounder
     grounded = RDDLGrounder(env.model._AST).ground()

-The ``grounded`` object returned is also an environment model, so the properties discussed in the table at the top of the page work interchangeably with grounded and lifted models.
+The ``grounded`` object returned is also an environment model, so a lot of the functionality described on this page also applies to it.

 .. warning::
    Currently, the grounder only supports RDDL 1.0 syntax.
-Therefore, it does not ground expressions containing switch statements, matrix operations, vector distributions and Discrete, nested pvariables, and parameters that are not located inside a pvariable (e.g. statements like ``?x == ?y``).
+Therefore, it does not ground expressions containing switch statements, matrix operations, vector distributions and Discrete, nested pvariables, and free parameters outside a pvariable (e.g. ``?x == ?y``).
    There is currently (limited) support for enumerated types.

 Vectorized Input and Output